UWSysLab/diamond/README.md

 ## Downloading source
-Now you can download the source from gitlab:
+Install git if you do not have it.
+Download the source from gitlab:

     $ git clone git@gitlab.cs.washington.edu:syslab/diamond-src.git